 Again, the ability to weight the camber of your skis so you can effectively kick and glide is the key to knowing what length ski you need, and depending on the width of the skis and the terrain you’re planning on skiing most often, the skis’ flotation on deeper snow is something you need to consider.
 Consulting manufacturer specifications for what weight range is recommended is the most accurate way to go about finding the length you need.

 Backcountry Nordic Ski Boots

-Much burlier and more rugged than classic and skate boots, backcountry nordic boots look more like hiking boots than their svelte cousins.
+Much burlier and more rugged than classic and skate boots, backcountry nordic boots look more like high-tech hiking boots than anything else.
 They not only have high, supportive ankle cuffs to help you control your skis when going downhill, they also have more insulation to keep your feet warm in deeper snow and aggressively lugged outsoles for traction when bootpacking.
 When choosing a backcountry nordic ski boot, size them the same way you would a pair of hiking boots (not too tight, and with room for your toes to move) to ensure your feet stay warm.

 Backcountry Nordic Ski Bindings